 If you are ill enough to need to stay in bed, we will arrange this with you and will also let your parents know that you are unwell.

-Boarders are normally registered with the our local Surgery under NHS guidelines.
+Boarders are normally registered with our local doctors' surgery under NHS guidelines.
 Visits to the dentist, the orthodontist or the optician should normally be made in the holidays.
-However, in discussion with your parents, we may arrange to take you during lessons or games time.
+However, in discussion with your parents, we may arrange to take you during lessons or games time in emergency situations.